-Please keep the Planning Team in your prayers during this next year.
+Please keep those who are planning CY2020 in your prayers as they work to create another fantastic event.
 And we’d love to hear your ideas or suggestions, send them along to cy [at] presbyterian [dot] ca

 FACTS & FICTIONS – All about CY

-CY2018 will begin to accept registrations March 2018.
-The registration fee of $565.00 will be collected when you register for the event.
+CY2020 registration will begin in March 2020.
+Each participant will be required to pay a registration fee of $585.00 when you register for the event.

 CY provides all the necessities for a week at a residential event.
 You are provided sheets for your bed and towels in your washroom though they are hospital-issue and are not particularly luxurious.
 You may want to pack a favourite pillow and an extra towel.
 You’ll receive a meal card for all meals, and a key to lock your residence room; Brock Residence Services staff are available 24/7 should you have a concern.
-Most, but not all, residence rooms are singles with one bathroom between two rooms; others are doubles that share a common washroom with a few other rooms.
+All residence rooms are singles with one bathroom shared between two rooms.